mlane/builders-in-the-loop/README.md

 > This is not a cheatsheet for models — it’s a compass for you.
 > A mindset guide for those who still find joy in the act of building.

+**What do we mean by amplification?**
+Amplification means the builder stays in the loop — aware, in control, and doing what they want to do.

 ---

 ## Where We Are